Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

 In the case when the only nonzero coefficients are $Q_b^a$ and $Q_{b_1,b_2}^a$ the corresponding L$\ity$ algebra can be identified with a differential graded Lie algebra.
 The tensor $Q_b^a$ corresponds to the differential and $Q_{b_1,b_2} ^a$ to the bracket.

-An L$\ity$ homomorphism of L$\ity$ algebras is defined as a $Q$-map between two formal $Q$-manifolds.
+An L$\ity$ homomorphism of L$\ity$ algebras is defined as a $Q$-equivariant map between the corresponding formal $Q$-manifolds.
 We can use this notion to define an L$\ity$ action of a Lie algebra on a $Q$-manifold $M$.
 Conventional action of a Lie algebra is a homomorphism of this Lie algebra into Lie algebra $Vect (M)$ of vector fields on $M$.
-If $M$ is equipped with a vector field $Q$ obeying $[Q,Q]=0$ the commutator $[Q,\xi]$ defines the differential $\TQ$ on the Lie algebra of vector fields $Vect (M)$.
-An L$\ity$ action of a Lie algebra $\g$ on $(M,Q)$ as an L$\ity$ homomorphism of $\g$ to the differential graded algebra $(Vect (M),\TQ)$.
+L$\ity$ action of a Lie algebra $\g$ on $(M,Q)$ is an L$\ity$ homomorphism of $\g$ to the differential graded algebra $(Vect (M),Q)$.
+This definition is rather inexplicit to say the least.
+A more direct definition shall be introduced presently.